Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Experiment

 \subsection{Results and Analysis}

-We validate the effectiveness of the proposed FASD using Waymo's validation set (Table \ref{tab:1}), employing a total of sequences for training.
-Our teacher model demonstrates a remarkable enhancement of over 10\% compared to single-stage models such as CenterPoint \cite{centerpoint}, and it also surpasses Transformer-based models like DSVT \cite{dsvt}.
+\textbf \textbf{Performance on Waymo Dataset.} We validate the effectiveness of the proposed FASD using Waymo's validation set (Table \ref{tab:1}).
+Our teacher model demonstrates a significant improvement over the single-stage CenterPoint \cite{centerpoint} and the two-stage PV-RCNN++ \cite{pvrcnn++}, validating its suitability as a teacher model.
+The student model also outperforms Transformer-based DSVT \cite{dsvt} and Mamba-based VoxelMamba \cite{voxelmamba}, demonstrating stronger contextual and spatial modeling.
 Additionally, it outperforms fully sparse detection models \cite{voxelnext,safdnet} by 2-5\% in performance.
-Not only is our student model effective in reducing FLOPs, but it also significantly improves average performance across all categories, with particularly notable gains in cyclist detection.
-These results underscore the efficacy of model distillation in enabling the Mamba-based student model to gain a deeper global contextual understanding and spatial awareness, significantly enhancing its target perception capabilities.
+Our student model not only reduces FLOPs but also significantly improves average performance across all categories, with especially strong gains in cyclist detection These results highlight that distillation enables the Mamba-based student model to achieve deeper global context and spatial awareness, significantly enhancing perception capabilities.

-On the nuScenes dataset, FASD outperforms the benchmarks centerpoint \cite{centerpoint} and voxelnext \cite{voxelnext}, improving NDS and mAP by 2-3\% compared to DSVT \cite{dsvt}.
-This result argues that through heterogeneous model distillation, we can help Mamba learn an effective global context that enhances student model understanding for scenes.
-Meanwhile, the improvement in ATE and ASE, as noted in Table \ref{tab:2}, suggests that the model exhibits enhanced positional sensitivity.
+\textbf \textbf{Performance on nuScenes Dataset.} On the nuScenes dataset, FASD outperforms the benchmarks centerpoint \cite{centerpoint} and voxelnext \cite{voxelnext}, improving NDS and mAP by 2-3\% compared to DSVT \cite{dsvt}.
+Additionally, it surpasses models VoxelMamba \cite{voxelmamba} in NDS.
+This result suggests that heterogeneous model distillation enables Mamba to learn an effective global context, improving the student model's understanding of scenes.
+Meanwhile, the improvement in ATE, ASE and AVE, as noted in Table \ref{tab:2}, suggests that the model exhibits enhanced positional sensitivity.